-Night Work in Construction: Planning, Safety, and Productivity After Dark
+Night Work in Construction: Safety and Planning

 Night work is a reality for many contractors.
 Whether it is a highway project that cannot shut down lanes during rush hour, a hospital renovation where daytime noise is not acceptable, or a project running double shifts to meet a tight deadline, working after dark comes with its own set of challenges.